music-encoding/music-encoding/CONTRIBUTING.md

 ### Message Body

-The details of the commit go in the body.
+The details describing the commit go into the body.
 Specifically, the body should include the motivation for the change.
-For commits that fix bugs you should contrast behavior before the commit with behavior after the commit.
+For commits that fix bugs, you should contrast behavior before the commit with behavior after the commit.

 ### Message Footer